briandrum/codes.forchagrin.com/_chapters/chapter-501-general-provisions-and-penalty.md

 18. _(r)_ "School activity" means any activity held under the auspices of a board of education of a city, local, exempted village, joint vocational, or cooperative education school district; a governing authority of a community school established under Ohio R.C.
-Chapter 3314; a governing body of an educational service center; or the governing body of a nonpublic school for which the State Board of Education prescribes minimum standards under Ohio R.C.
+[Chapter 3314][ORC Chapter 3314]; a governing body of an educational service center; or the governing body of a nonpublic school for which the State Board of Education prescribes minimum standards under Ohio R.C.
 3301.07.

 19. _(s)_ "School bus" has the same meaning as in Ohio R.C.
 4511.01.
 (ORC 2901.01)